Access the latest news, analysis and trends impacting your business.

-The continued pressures of regulatory mandates such as Dodd-Frank, MiFID II, CAT, EMIR, SFTR and 10C-1 are compelling capital markets firms to prioritize transparency and traceability in their trade and transaction reporting, while CSDR in Europe commands a more efficient settlement regime.
+The continued pressures of regulatory mandates, such as the Dodd-Frank Act, Markets in Financial Instruments Directive 2014 (MiFID II), Consolidated Audit Trail (CAT), European Market Infrastructure Regulation (EMIR), Securities Financing Transactions (SFTR) and Rule 10C-1 are compelling capital markets firms to prioritize transparency and traceability in their trade and transaction reporting, while Central Securities Depositories Regulation (CSDR) in Europe commands a more efficient settlement regime.
 Meanwhile, in response to the global climate crisis, regulators have proposed new requirements for ESG disclosures, most notably in the European Union with the continued rollout of SFDR, and in the UK with the proposed SDR.
 Asian market regimes have started to issue their own ESG disclosure requirements.
 While the onus of disclosures is on buy-side firms, sell-side firms will need to support them with ESG data management across the trade lifecycle.
 New requirements create new workflows, adding to firms’ operational burdens.

 MARGIN PRESSURE IS INCREASING

 Increasing competition and the growth of passive management continues to squeeze buy-side margins.
-As buy-side firms face shrinking margins and seek greater efficiency, electronic trading has surged.
-In fixed income, for example, according to Coalition Greenwich, from 2017 to 2020 US investment grade and high yield bond electronic trading grew by 111% and 145%, respectively, while Europe saw 61% growth.1 As a result, sell-side firms must invest in new trading solutions to keep up.
-The boom in electronification delivers numerous benefits — efficiency, transparency, better risk management, and easier reporting – but the move to low-touch/no-touch flows also means brokers see compression of their commissions.
-Additionally, MiFID II’s mandated unbundling of research from execution puts more pressure on firms’ profitability.
+Electronic trading has surged as buy-side firms face shrinking margins and seek greater efficiency.
+In fixed income, Coalition Greenwich found that from 2017 to 2020, U.S. investment grade and high yield bond electronic trading grew by 111% and 145%, respectively, while Europe saw 61% growth.1 Sell-side firms must invest in new trading solutions to keep up as a result.
+The boom in electronification delivers numerous benefits — efficiency, transparency, better risk management, and easier reporting – but the move to low-touch/no-touch flows also means brokers see compressing commissions.
+MiFID II’s mandated unbundling of research from execution puts more pressure on firms’ profitability.

 EXPANSION ACROSS ASSET CLASSES, GEOGRAPHIES AND BUSINESS SEGMENTS

-Firms’ growth strategies are inevitably focused on adding additional asset classes, geographies or business segments to their platform.
-This includes the need to add new asset classes such as cryptocurrencies.
-But given that many existing trading and post-trade technologies specialize in a single asset class (and often within one region), it’s historically been easier for banks and broker-dealers to just stand up a whole new system rather than struggle to extend an existing solution (from equities to futures, for example).
-When that process is multiplied across the many businesses of a global organization—and again across the front, middle, and back offices—the result is a veritable spaghetti-bowl of systems making up the trade lifecycle infrastructure.
-This fragmented, siloed approach creates complexity, inefficiency and risk—all of which further challenge teams and technology.
+Firms’ growth strategies are inevitably focused on adding additional asset classes, geographies, or business segments to their platform.
+This includes the need to add new asset classes, such as cryptocurrencies.
+Given that many existing trading and post-trade technologies specialize in a single asset class (and often within one region), it’s historically been easier for banks and broker-dealers to just stand up a whole new system rather than struggle to extend an existing solution (from equities to futures, for example).
+When that process is multiplied across the many businesses of a global organization — and across the front, middle, and back offices—the result is a veritable spaghetti-bowl of systems making up the trade lifecycle infrastructure.
+This fragmented, siloed approach creates complexity, inefficiency, and risk—all of which further challenge teams and technology.

 THE CONSTANT NEED TO AUTOMATE

 Even as firms focus on maximizing efficiency and minimizing costs, they still need to deliver topline revenue growth.
-Additionally, the accelerating pace of industry innovation raises client expectations, demanding attention and investment.
-To address these increasing demands competitively, firms need to automate workflows throughout the trade lifecycle to optimize their productivity.
-A few key technologies can help super-charge automation efforts.
-Algorithmic trading, which accounts for approximately 20% of all institutional foreign exchange trading volume and half of all equity trading volume,2 is growing year-on-year due to its superhuman speed and efficiency.
-Artificial intelligence (AI) can accelerate many workflows, from liquidity sourcing and trade execution to flagging and resolving data breaks.
-Distributed ledger technology might be the epitome of automation, given that the single immutable database supports real-time visibility and eliminates the need for reconciliations altogether.
-As competitors embrace automation technologies, both sell-side and buy-side firms feel greater urgency to keep up — or risk being left behind.
+The accelerating pace of industry innovation raises client expectations, which demands attention and investment.
+To address these increasing demands competitively, firms need to automate workflows throughout the trade lifecycle to optimize productivity.
+A few key technologies can help supercharge automation efforts:

-Successfully addressing these pressures requires enterprise-wide commitment and the technology and partner strategy to match.
-On the following pages, we’ll explore how technology simplification can prepare firms to anticipate and respond to new pressures while also delivering competitive advantages.
+Successfully addressing these pressures requires enterprise-wide commitment to adoption, the technology to execute, and partner strategy.
+We’ll explore how technology simplification can prepare firms to anticipate and respond to new pressures while also delivering competitive advantages.

-Tomorrow’s capital markets leaders will reframe the way they see their technology: instead of seeing a high-maintenance cost center, they will recognize a high-value competitive advantage.
+Tomorrow’s capital markets leaders will reframe the way they view their technology: instead of seeing a high-maintenance cost center, they will recognize a high-value competitive advantage.
 Furthermore, that competitive advantage isn’t singular in nature but rather a whole host of advantages that span each stage of the trade lifecycle as well as across the enterprise.
-As a result, an optimized, simplified tech stack becomes a force multiplier at every step.
+This results in an optimized, simplified tech stack — a force multiplier at every step.

-Ideally, the trading tech stack should easily handle market access, client connectivity, analytics and order management in a seamless user experience so that traders can focus on optimizing their performance and differentiating themselves.
-But too often, a multitude of disjointed systems prevents traders from operating at their peak, at a time when margin pressure is only increasing.
+Ideally, the trading tech stack should easily handle market access, client connectivity, analytics, and order management in a seamless user experience so traders can focus on optimizing their performance and differentiating themselves.
+But too often, a multitude of disjointed systems prevents traders from operating at their peak at a time when margin pressure is increasing.

-Take as an example the client onboarding process, a common area of complaint.
-Onboarding can take weeks or even months if teams need to manually set up client accounts in five or ten different systems; different formats and information priorities cause headaches and delay.
-The onboarding experience sets the tone for the overall client relationship.
-Simplifying and automating this process drastically speeds up the process and improves the experience for both trader and client.
+Take the client onboarding process, for example Onboarding can take weeks or even months if teams need to manually set up client accounts in five or ten different systems.
+These different formats and information priorities can cause headaches and delays.
+Yet the onboarding experience sets the tone for the overall client relationship.
+Simplifying and automating the onboarding process drastically speeds up the time to market and improves the experience for both trader and client.

-For global firms with trading desks in multiple regions and distinct platforms for each, teams suffer from a lack of transparency into each other’s activities.
-As one trader’s workday begins, not knowing where their counterparts netted out when their days ended can be highly problematic.
+For global firms with trading desks in multiple regions, each running distinct platforms, their teams may suffer from a lack of transparency into each other’s activities.
+As one trader’s workday begins, not knowing where their counterparts netted out at the end of their days can be highly problematic.
 Differing regulatory reporting and supervisory requirements also add complexity to the global picture.

 "For front-office teams, technology can be a critical accelerator for success, or a source of friction in the execution of their workflows."